benp32x/vbix/README.md

 vbix provides a text based interface for managing virtualbox based virtual machines.

-I needed a bare metal server, running most of my applications on the performant parent Linux OS, but also needed a few small virtual machines for other services, and even the occasional vm for "curious experiments".
+I needed a bare metal server, running most of my applications on the performant parent Linux OS, but also a few small virtual machines for other services, along with the occasional vm for "curious experiments".
 I didn't necessarily require a hypervisor, and Cloud Service costs might have exceeded a decent dedicated server.
 The VM's were for non-container situations.
 So, I started writing bash code against virtualbox commands, and this script gradually evolved.

-If you need a basic management tool for Virtualbox over command line, then "vbix" is a great option.
+Script written by Ben Pekarek
+License: GPLv3
+Latest Version: v0.6.0
+Initial Public Release: v0.6.0 September 2024
+First Version: v0.0.1 December 2014

+vbix wraps a text based interface around vboxmanage commands, and adds a comma delimited set of port blocks for NAT based VM's to checkout on creation.

 Some key features of vbix: